-Among the many wild ideas, he had imbibed from his long association with the Indians was faith in their belief in souls’ transmigration.
-He used so to worry his brain for hours cogitating upon this intricate problem concerning a future state, that he actually pretended to know exactly the animal whose place he was destined to fill in the world after he had shaken off this mortal human coil.
+Among the many wild ideas he had imbibed from his long association with the Indians was faith in their belief in souls’ transmigration.
+He used so to worry his brain for hours cogitating upon this intricate problem concerning a future state that he pretended to know exactly the animal whose place he was destined to fill in the world after he had shaken off this mortal human coil.

 Uncle Dick Wootton told how once, when he, Old Bill Williams, and many other trappers, were lying around the camp-fire one night, the strange fellow, in a preaching style of delivery, related to them all how he was to be changed into a buck elk and intended to make his pasture in the very region where they then were.
 He described certain peculiarities which would distinguish him from the common run of elk and was very careful to caution all those present never to shoot such an animal, should they ever run across him.

 Williams was regarded as a warm-hearted, brave, and generous man.
 He was at last killed by the Indians while trading with them but has left his name to many mountain peaks, rivers, and passes discovered by him.

 Tom Tobin, one of the last of the famous trappers, hunters, and Indian fighters to cross the dark river, flourished in the early days when the Rocky Mountains were a veritable terra incognita to nearly all excepting the hardy employees of the several fur companies and the limited number of United States troops stationed in their remote wilds.